-The life cycle of industrial, agricultural, and antimicrobial chemical products, especially those embedded in consumer products, has gained increasing public attention.
+The lifecycle of industrial, agricultural, and antimicrobial chemical products, especially those embedded in consumer products, has gained increased public attention.
 Regulators are looking at the entire product lifecycle, including post-discard of a product at the end of its useful life, as well as toxicity data.
-The faculty explored chemical product regulation matters including risk communication, minimizing legal liability, and evolving policy matters.
-Additionally, faculty explored emerging plant-based products and the potential impacts of such sustainable products.
-Faculty:
+The expert faculty will explore chemical product regulation matters including risk communication, minimizing legal liability, and evolving policy matters.
+Additionally, faculty will explore emerging plant-based products and the potential impacts of such sustainable products.
+Leading experts will:

-- examined the regulation of chemicals that are used in industrial products, consumer products, and pesticides
+- examine the regulation of chemicals that are used in industrial products, consumer products, and pesticides

-- explored the new governance and stewardship initiatives being considered globally by a wide variety of stakeholders to diminish the potential for adverse effects from chemicals
+- explore the new governance and stewardship initiatives being considered globally by a wide variety of stakeholders to diminish the potential for adverse effects from chemicals

-- looked into innovative packaging and sustainability efforts, and looked ahead to the future of products regulation.
+- look ahead to the future of products regulation.

 Madison Calhoun, Senior Manager, Educational Programs, Environmental Law Institute, Moderator

 Lynn L. Bergeson, Managing Partner, Bergeson & Campbell, P.C.

 Shanika Whitehurst, Associate Director, Product Sustainability, Research and Testing, Consumer Reports